 Current projects include an opera-musical theatre and recital hall at the Royal Academy of Music, an 80hectare master plan and new business park in Malta, mixed-use residential led developments and football stadia.

 The practice’s creative design philosophy is informed by an investigative and creative approach based upon its own and the client’s social, aesthetic, and ecological values, and the physical and socio-political context and technical performance requirements specific to each project and landscape.
 Often this happens in collaboration with well-known artists, mathematicians, physicists, musicians and experts in other fields.
-The results are innovative and always unique – in keeping with its philosophy, Ian Ritchie Architects does not impose an instantly recognisable ‘signature’ style on the buildings they design.
+The results are innovative and always unique – in keeping with its philosophy, iRAL does not impose an instantly recognisable ‘signature’ style on the buildings they design.

 The practice’s work has been very widely published in books, reviews and journals, extensively exhibited in the UK and internationally, and have been the subject of several films.